AskTheApi/asktheapi-team-builder/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python Versions](https://img.shields.io/pypi/pyversions/asktheapi-team-builder.svg)](https://pypi.org/project/asktheapi-team-builder/)

-A high-level Python library for easily building and managing autonomous agents networks that solve complex tasks using APIs defined with OpenAPI standard format.
-This package provides a clean, type-safe interface for creating, configuring, and running teams of agents that can work together to solve complex tasks.
+A high-level Python library for building and managing networks of autonomous agents that collaborate to solve complex tasks.
+It’s designed to work seamlessly with APIs defined using the OpenAPI standard.
+The library provides a clean, type-safe interface for creating, configuring, and running teams of agents, making it easy to orchestrate multi-agent workflows with minimal boilerplate.

 ## Features

+- 🚀 Effortless Agent Network Creation
-- 🚀 Easy creation of agent networks with custom tools and capabilities based on openAPI specification
+Quickly build agent networks with custom tools and capabilities based on OpenAPI specifications.

+- 🤝 Team-Based Collaboration
-- 🤝 Team building with automatic coordination through a planning agent
+Easily define agent teams with automatic coordination handled by a built-in planning agent.

-- 📡 Support for streaming agent interactions
+- 📡 Streaming Interactions
+Stream agent communication in real-time for more dynamic and responsive workflows.

-- 🔧 Built-in HTTP client for tool implementation
+- 🔧 Built-in HTTP Client
+Simplify tool implementation with an integrated HTTP client ready to call external APIs.

+- ✨ Type Safety with Pydantic
-- ✨ Pydantic models for type safety and validation
+Leverage Pydantic models for robust data validation and clear type definitions.

-- 🎯 Clean, intuitive API design
+- 🎯 Clean and Intuitive API
+Designed for developers—minimal boilerplate, maximum clarity.

 ## Installation